-Blackstone also offers a griddle seasoning product which is a blend of a few different oils.
-This is also a very good option but also not necessary.
+Blackstone sells a griddle seasoning product which is a blend of a few different oils.
+This is an excellent option but also not necessary.
 You can accomplish an excellent seasoning with any pure cooking oil.

-The first time you season your flat top grill is very important and will take anywhere from 45 minutes to 1 hour and 15 minutes depending on how many applications of oil you decide to do.
+The first time you season your flat top grill is crucial and will take anywhere from 45 minutes to 1 hour and 15 minutes, depending on how many oil applications you decide to do.